Watch Children and Families Overview and Scrutiny Committee - Thursday 15 January 2026 10.00 am

 You can make a complaint whether you pay for your own care and support or the Council funds it.

-You can make a complaint about organisations who provide services on our behalf or social care services that we have arranged for you, like care in a care home or through a home care agency.
+You can make a complaint about organisations who provide services on our behalf or social care services that we have arranged for you, such as care in a care home or through a home care agency.

 In general, complaints should be made within 12 months of the problem occurring unless:

-- you have only just found out that you have cause for complaint or have some other good reason for not complaining sooner, and
+- you have only just found out that you have cause for complaint or have another good reason for not complaining sooner, and

 - it is still possible to investigate the complaint effectively and fairly.

-Adult Social Care is a council service.
-Our role is to make sure adults (aged 18 or over) and their carers (including young carers) who need care or support in their daily lives can get the help and advice they need to live as independently as possible.
+Adult social care is a council service designed to ensure that adults (aged 18 or over) and their carers (including young carers) who need care or support in their daily lives can get the help and support they need to live as independently as possible.

 The Complaints Manager (Adult Social Care)